-Unless given permission to use personal electronic devices, all devices must remain in the students' lockers during the school day.
+Unless given permission to use personal electronic devices (phones, ipads, etc) all devices must remain in the students' lockers during the school day.
+Students should take photos or videos during the school day.
+Headphones should only be in use when directed by the teacher.
+Watches should only be used to tell time.
 Students will be permitted to use electronic devices only under the direction of the teaching staff and administration.
 The district's Acceptable Use Policy will govern all devices while in use on school property.
 Students are solely responsible for devices that are brought onto school property.
 The school/district will not be responsible for lost, stolen, or broken items.
+Misuse of personal devices will result in staff confiscating the device for student or parent pick-up.
 Students that have electronic devices confiscated forfeit their right to privacy.
 Code of conduct violations involving electronic devices may be searched for inappropriate photographs, text messages, etc. Any inappropriate information collected from an electronic device may result in further consequences.
 No administrative time will be spent on locating lost or stolen devices that were not properly stored in students' lockers.
+Schools are not responsible for student's misuse of person electronic devices outside the school day.